ndd21/PHYS281/docs/demo-numpy.md

 <class 'list'>
 ```

-There are other methods not covered here.
+There are many other methods not covered here.
 The majority of these methods have equivalent NumPy
-functions that can be used instead, and some take in arguments, which have not been covered (they
+functions that can be used instead, and some take in arguments, which have not been covered here
-can work differently for arrays with more than one dimension).
+(i.e., they can work differently for arrays with more than one dimension).

 ### Multidimensional arrays